BCHSI/philter-deidstable1_mirror/README.md

 # Installing Philter
-Download or clone the project source code and switch to v1.0 tag.
+Download or clone the project source code and switch to v1.0 tag (or use the latest `develop` code if you feel adventurous).
 Run the commands below from the home directory.
 ## Installing Requirements
 To install the Python requirements, run the following command:
 ```bash